fl0at/dotfiles/README.md

 ============

 To use this as a drop-in set of dotfiles, you'll likely need to tweak these to taste:
- * .bashrc's PS1, PATH, EMAIL, LC_ALL, and LANG variables, and aliases
+ * .bashrc's PS1, PATH, EDITOR, EMAIL, LC_ALL/LANG variables, and aliases
  * ~/.bin's location and PATH, if you don't dig that spot

 You, uh, probably want to delete this README as well. `:D`